Arshpreet-Singh38/dummy/README.md

 The program fetches the phone models which satisfy the search criteria, extracts and displays the details on the CLI(Command-line interface).

+Assumptions: User input for the preferred color should be a valid color as the program doesn't check the preferred color with a range of valid colors.
+In addition, preferred color should be specific as 'Black' does not consider 'AppleBlack' or 'AppleJetBlack','Blue' does not consider 'DarkBlue'.

 ## Instructions to run the project (Windows)

 1) Clone the project from GitHub.